 Generators must be changed over from one grade to another while at load as this will help in better flushing of the system.

-- Open the local diesel inlet valve and shut the heavy oil inlet valve simultaneously and slowly, by keeping an eye on the fuel pressure and changing only one generator into diesel with the help of separate diesel pump.
+- Open the local diesel inlet valve and shut the heavy oil inlet valve simultaneously and slowly, by keeping an eye on the fuel pressure and changing only one generator into diesel with the help of a separate diesel pump.
 Let the heavy oil outlet be kept open and the diesel oil outlet kept shut till the system is flushed thoroughly

-- If the complete system is to be changed into diesel oil, open the diesel oil inlet valve to generator supply pump simultaneously closing the heavy oil inlet valve
+- If the complete system is to be changed into diesel oil, open the diesel oil inlet valve to the generator supply pump simultaneously closing the heavy oil inlet valve

-- If the return line is provided to diesel service tank, open it after some time, simultaneously closing the heavy oil return only after the system is flushed properly
+- If the return line is provided to the diesel service tank, open it after some time, simultaneously closing the heavy oil return only after the system is flushed properly

-The changeover procedure must include recording of every action and onboard oil quantity as a proof of doing the job correctly.
+The changeover procedure must include recording of every action and onboard oil quantity as proof of doing the job correctly.